awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 **Note**
 Subnets associated with your cluster cannot be changed after cluster creation.
 If you need to control exactly in which subnets the EKS created network interfaces are placed, then only pass in two subnets during cluster creation, each in a different Availability Zone.
 Worker nodes and load balancers can be launched in additional subnets not registered with your EKS cluster, as long as those subnets comply with the [subnet tagging requirement](#vpc-subnet-tagging).

 **Note**
+Be sure that the subnets that you specify have enough available IP addresses for the EKS created network interfaces\.
+This is particularly important if the subnets will include both worker nodes and EKS created network interfaces.
+We recommend creating small (/29), dedicated subnets for EKS created network interfaces, and only specifying these subnets as part of cluster creation.

+**Note**
 Do not select a subnet in AWS Outposts, AWS Wavelength or an AWS Local Zone when creating your cluster.
 After cluster creation, you can tag the AWS Outposts, AWS Wavelength or AWS Local Zone subnets according to the [subnet tagging requirement](#vpc-subnet-tagging).